Skip to content

 1. Website Audit

-The website is the foundation — if it doesn't work properly, no marketing efforts will deliver results.
+The website is the foundation.
+If it doesn't work properly, no marketing effort pointed at it will deliver results — which is why we start here, not with SEO or ads.

 Speed and Performance